 HENGER offers a wide range of sizes of foam fenders to meet the specific requirements of different customers.
 The common size ranges are as follows:

-Standard diameter range: 500mm to 4500mm, suitable for a wide range of vessels and marinas.
+- Standard diameter range: 500mm to 4500mm, suitable for a wide range of vessels and marinas.

-Standard length range:1000mm to 9000mm, which can meet the requirements of different berths and operation scenarios.
+- Standard length range: 1000 mm to 9000mm, which can meet the requirements of different berths and operation scenarios.

-Support customization: If you need customization, you can contact HENGER engineers.
+- Support customization: If you need customization, you can contact HENGER engineers.
 We will provide you with detailed customized solutions to perfectly match your application needs.

 Summarize